MaxAnfilofyev/comp-bio-scientist-v1/docs/modularization_plan.md

 ## Status Summary

-**Done:** Phase 1 (Context & artifacts consolidation) is complete.
-The orchestrator now properly delegates to `context.py` and `artifacts.py` modules instead of duplicating logic.
+**Done:** Phases 1-4 (Context/Artifacts, Manifest service, Hypothesis/Provenance, and Transport) are complete—each domain now lives in its respective module and `agents_orchestrator.py` routes through the new delegates.

-**Remaining:** Phases 2-8 cover the extraction of remaining utilities into focused modules while keeping `agents_orchestrator.py` compatible and functional.
+**Remaining:** Phases 5-8 cover Release tooling, consolidated tool wrappers, agent assembly, and CLI/main slimming.

 ---